deckgo/starter-kit/README.md

 ### Markdown

 Edit `src/index.md` and add your [slides](https://github.com/fluster/deckdeckgo/doc/slides/slides.md).
-These will be automatically added add build time to the `<deckgo-deck>` elements of the `index.html` file.
+These will be automatically added at build time to the `<deckgo-deck>` elements of the `index.html` file.

 ## Theming